NomicFoundation/hardhat/docs/getting-started/README.md

 ## Installation

+### Pre-requisites
+You'll need to have node.js installed in order to use `npm`.
+Node versions `>=10` work, and we recommend using node version `12` for compatibility with other tools.
+See the [tutorial](../tutorial/README.md) for detailed node setup instructions.

 ### Local installation (recommended)

 The recommended way of using Buidler is through a local installation in your project.
 This way your environment will be reproducible and you will avoid future version conflicts.
 To use it in this way you will need to prepend `npx` to run it (i.e. `npx buidler`).
 To install locally initialize your `npm` project using `npm init` and follow the instructions.
 Once ready run: